 Let's salvage this past investment in our collective good by asking and demanding that our transit agencies take the lead on being early adopters of autonomous vehicle technology, in order to keep existing fixed transit as the backbone of the emerging system.

-Imagine then that for a daily commute to work, you can use your local transit agency's ride-hailing app to set up an autonomous vehicle to pick you up at your home at precisely the right time to deliver you to the fixed transit line.
+Imagine then that for a daily commute to work, you can use your local transit agency's ride-hailing app to set up an autonomous vehicle that will pick you up at your home at precisely the right time to deliver you to the fixed transit line.
 Because of vehicle-to-vehicle and vehicle-to-infrastructure communication capabilities on the autonomous vehicle, this timing can be quite accurate.
 (If you are fuzzy on driverless vehicles in general, or don't understand our last sentence, then you could head over to the driverless cars and planning page for a primer.)
-Then you wait a minute or two for your fixed transit to arrive, where you can converse, observe, and just absorb the atmosphere of being with a cross-section of people traveling in the same general direction as you.
+Then you wait a minute or two for your fixed transit bus or train to arrive, where you can converse, observe, and just absorb the atmosphere of being with a cross-section of people traveling in the same general direction as you.

 At the other end of your journey, your next driverless vehicle ride will be waiting for you if the fixed transit line stop is too far from your destination.
 You don't have to worry about the transit schedule because the app does that work for you.
 This also means that if your bus or train is late, your self-driving car will wait patiently for you, or more likely, it won't arrive until you arrive because it is receiving signals from the transit agency about the delay.

 Consider also that this combination of driverless cars for the first and last mile, together with existing fixed transit, may remove some of the stigma and inconvenience of fixed transit for residents of larger lot and more suburban residential developments.